 Just at the point you think you’re getting a bit far from Borough Market and a bit close to Elephant & Castle comes The Ship.
 Plenty of pub properness here, Fuller’s ales and reliable food – and both Sky and BT Sport matches shown on the two flat screens.
 Darts and table football at half-time anyone?
 It’s better than listening to Gary and Jamie arguing.

 This rooftop in London Bridge guarantees good views of every game on their four-metre cinema screen and five ultra HD TVs, alongside epic views of London if you just pop ya head over the wall.
 The dream scenario: catching some rays while watching the match.
 The worst-case scenario: you've paid a tenner to come watch England play in the pissing rain.
 Ah well, it's all about the love of the game, right?
 Hit up their burgers from Borough Market's Ginger Pig for your half time chow-down and make sure you snap a selfie in front of the view.
 It'll get you likes even if your team has lost points.

 Colechurch House, London Bridge Walk, London SE1 2SX

 Projector, pool table, beer garden.
 If you're kicking it in Tottenham, this is the pub to hit up.
-They show all the games on BT Sports, SKY and Amazon Prime, but if you support anyone other than Spurs, you might wanna keep it down - this place is a Rory Delap's throw-in away from White Hart Lane and where the local supporters without a ticket swarm to support their team.
+They show all the games on BT Sports, Sky and Amazon Prime, but if you support anyone other than Spurs, you might wanna keep it down - this place is a Rory Delap's throw-in away from White Hart Lane, where the local supporters without a ticket swarm to support their team.